Driving Main Divide Road to Santiago Peak in California

-Santiago Peak is a high mountain peak at an elevation of 1.734m (5,689ft) above the sea level, located on the boundary between Orange and Riverside counties in the southern portion of the U.S. state of California.
+Santiago Peak is a high mountain peak at an elevation of 1.734m (5,689ft) above the sea level, located on the boundary of Orange and Riverside counties in the U.S. state of California.

-Set high in the Santa Ana Mountains within the Cleveland National Forest, the road to the summit is totally unpaved.
-It’s called Main Divide Truck Trail.
+The road to the summit is totally unpaved.
+It’s called Main Divide Road.
 This is a fairly simple trail, though narrow with some loose, uneven surfaces.
-Your stock 4WD should do a good job here.
-Most SUVs or trucks could drive the trail with no problem.
-It’s subject to closure depending on weather and fire danger level.
+Your stock 4WD should do a good job here but most SUVs or trucks could drive the trail with no problem.

 Is the road to Santiago Peak in California steep?